Part 2 of NY Kids with Joland & Kuba at RED Models NYC featured in Yearbook #9 photographed by Nathan Best.

 8. Any other passions we should know about?

 I am a movie geek.
 Acting is something that I definitely want to pursue as my career progresses.
-I find it fascinating how someone can walk into a movie theater and for a couple hours forget all the struggles in their life.
+I find it fascinating how someone can walk into a movie theatre and for a couple of hours forget all the struggles in their life.
 It has the ability to really bring you to a different world, and with the right story, can practically change your life.

 9. What song should we be listening to right now?

 You should without a doubt be listening to Drake’s “ What a Time to be Alive”.
 And honestly just listen to all of Drake’s stuff.
 He’s a hit machine.
 I mean, literally, Drake has mothers all around the world singing “Hotline Bling” like they know what it really means.
 Leader of the new school.
 But also if you really enjoy chill beach jams you should listen to Cody Simpson’s “Free” Album.
-It’s filled with pure positivity that has definitely influenced me in the past couple months.
-He’s and 18-year-old Australian artist who was a kid prodigy when he realized he wanted to make music that spoke to him.
+It’s filled with pure positivity that has definitely influenced me in the past couple of months.
+He’s an 18-year-old Australian artist who was a kid prodigy when he realized he wanted to make music that spoke to him.
 He turned his career inside out at such a young age and it has really inspired me.
 Cheers to him and everyone kid of this generation!